 Why we test water quality

-Melbourne Water routinely monitors the water quality within the catchments and distribution system through regular sampling and analysis.
+- monitor the water quality within the catchments and distribution system through regular sampling and analysis

-We regularly test water being transferred to homes and businesses, as a final check that it meets quality requirements.
+- we regularly test water being transferred into businesses and homes, as a final check that it meets quality requirements.

 Where we test